KSU-MS/VCU/README.md

 ## Some structure things
 ### src
 - ``main.cpp``
-  - This guy is all of the top level logic, where all the overall systems are tying together to make the thing function
+  - This guy is all of the top level logic, where all the overall systems are tying together to make the thing function.
+    - The ADC stage updates all the readings the board needs
+    - The CAN stage handles all the incoming messages, updating paramenters and forwarding etc.
+    - The State machine stage is executing all the logic specific to our current state, and tries to change states

 - ``vcu.cpp``
-  - He is what actually checks to make sure you can go to the next state, and if you cant he gives you the error.
+  - He is what actually checks to make sure you can go to the next state.
+If he says you can't then you won't.

-- ``cm200.cpp``
+- ``inverter.cpp``
-  - Has the logic to make the motor spin
+  - Has the logic to make the motor spin, including sending messages and ensuring the power limit.

 - ``accumulator.cpp``
   - The more or less just packing/unpacking messages for the acc

-- ``logger.cpp``
-  - A platform agnostic way of doing debug info, tho it currently really only supports AVR things

 ### include
 - ``main.hpp``